gravitationalwavedc/meertime_dataportal/README.md

 ### To run on your local machine

 1. Clone the repository.
-3. Create a python virtual environment.
-4. Install python packages:
+2. Install python packges using [python poetry][https://python-poetry.org/]:
-Run `pip-sync` for minimum install.
+Run `poetry install --no-dev` for minimum install.
 This only installs required production packages.
-Run `pip-sync requirements.txt dev-requirements.txt` to also install development packages such as testing tools.
+Run `poetry install` to also install development packages such as testing tools.

-5. Start the development server.
+3. Start the development server.
-  Run `python manage.py runserver` and open the [development server](http://localhost:8000/).
+  Run `poetry run python manage.py runserver` and open the [development server](http://localhost:8000/meertime).

 ### To run the application using docker-compose